 Day 3 – Turf houses and some fantastic waterfalls!

 You already left behind the first impressions of Iceland, and they were quite powerful.
-Don’t doubt a second, it will only get more interesting starting from this point of the journey!
+Don’t worry for a second, it will only get more interesting starting from this point of the journey!

 Come back to the road 1 and continue on it until you get to the Seljalandsfoss waterfall.
-The waterfall is taken out of a fairy tale, isn’t it?
+The waterfall looks as if it were taken out of a fairy tale, doesn’t it?

 You can go behind it, and be seduced to take a million pictures of it.
 I know I was. 😉